saminiir/saminiir.github.io/_drafts/2016-01-17-establish-your-cryptographic-identity.markdown

 Choose the `RSA (sign only)` option for generating a signing key only.
 Use the default 2048-bit keysize if you have no reason to use a larger one.
 Choose an expiration date.
 Input a passphrase.

-Repeat the procedure, but this time, create a RSA (encrypt only) -key.
+Repeat the procedure, but this time, create a RSA (encrypt only) key.

 As a final step, save the keys you've made: